sangho0n/hugo_blog/content/en/post/정렬/index.md

 ---
-title: "Simple Summary of Sorting Algorithms"
+title: "Summary of Sorting Algorithms"
 date: 2024-02-26T11:49:35+09:00
 image: img/algorithm.png

-tags: ["Tech Interview", "Algorithm", "sort", "cs", "interview"]
+tags: ["Technical Interview", "Algorithms", "sort", "cs", "interview"]
-categories: ["Algorithm"]
+categories: ["Algorithms"]
 ---

-When selecting a sorting algorithm, not only should you consider the time complexity in best, average, and worst conditions, but also factors such as memory usage and stability.
+Sorting algorithms should be chosen based on criteria such as time complexity in the best, average, and worst cases, as well as memory usage and stability.

-The speed of a comparison-based sorting algorithm in the worst case condition cannot be faster than ```O(nlog(n))```.
+The speed of sorting algorithms based on comparisons cannot be faster than ```O(nlog(n))``` in the worst case.

-# List of Sorting Algorithms in This Post
+# List of Sorting Algorithms Covered in this Post

 - Selection Sort
 - Insertion Sort